FERPA: Family Educational Rights and Privacy Act

 - the most recent previous educational agency or institution attended by the student

-All other student educational record information, including the student's Banner ID and course schedule, are NOT considered directory information and are protected under FERPA.
+Other student Education record information, including the student's Banner ID and course schedule, are NOT considered directory information and are protected under FERPA.

 - You HAVE a legitimate educational interest in an education record if it is something you need to know or access in order to carry out your job responsibilities in support of Xavier's educational mission.